collab-corp/formatter/README.md

     ##  Math Methods
     <strong>Note:</strong>
     The math formatter/conversion methods  in this package makes use of the `bcmath` extension for precision math.
 In the event that the    `bcmath` functions are unavailable, then it will fall back to native math operations requiring php 5.6+.
 In addition,when using `bcmath`, all values are scaled to be 64 decimal places for precision math.
-If you want to format how many decimal places, consider chaining `roundTo` method.
+If you want to format how many decimal places, consider chaining `decimals` method.

   * ### decimals
     format a number to have the speficied number of decimal places:
     ```php
     //22.00
-    Formatter::create(20)->add(2)->roundTo(2)->get();
+    Formatter::create(20)->add(2)->decimals(2)->get();
     ```
   * ### add
     add a given number to the current numeric value.Automatically scales 0 decimal places unless specified as 2nd param: